LEARN-LK/IAM/installing-idp-v4.md

      idp.consent.storageRecordLifetime = P1Y
 ```

-   * Restart the Tomcat service by service tomcat8 restart
+   * Restart the Jetty service by service Jetty restart

    * By changing idp.consent.maxStoredRecords will remove the limit on the number of consent records held (by default, 10) by setting the limit to -1 (no limit)